balmorelcommunity/pybalmorel/README.md

 Convenient python functions for pre- or post-processing the GAMS framework Balmorel

-Check out Test.ipynb in https://github.com/Mathias157/pybalmorel/tree/master/tests for examples on how to use.
+Check out [this jupyter notebook](https://github.com/Mathias157/pybalmorel/tree/master/tests/Test.ipynb) with examples of how to use it.

-A few examples are provided on processing outputs and inputs below.
+A few examples of processing outputs and inputs are also provided below.

 ## Outputs
-### Example of plotting MainResults
+### Example of using MainResults
 ```
 from pybalmorel import MainResults